Sleep Facts

 • Fatigue causes more fatal singe-car crashes than alcohol

-Drowsy driving slows reflexes, impairs judgment, and causes micro sleeps.[7]
+Drowsy driving slows reflexes, impairs judgment, and can trigger micro-sleeps behind the wheel.

 • Lack of sleep (six hours or less) can lead to higher inflammatory proteins in the blood